Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 This data is useful in pinpointing weak points in your site's layout and targeting them for improvement.

 Using this data to target marketing can yield an increase in sales.
-This data is just as useful for accurate marketing when sourced from your competitor's statistics and can help you steer your own site in the best direction.
+This data is just as useful for accurate digital marketing when sourced from your competitor's statistics and can help you steer your own site in the best direction.

 Ahrefs Site Explorer will give you results on both organic and paid traffic.
 You can see which of your competitors' pages are driving the highest traffic volumes, and take advantage of this by modifying your content to encourage the same audience to visit your site.